topaz-gitadmin/Manual/docs/AddOns-General/ABS-Document-Attachments/manual.md

 All Azure Access keys are lost in the copying and will need to be entered again for accessing Attachment blobs from the originating environment.

+## Blob Storage Setup

+For more information on Azure Blob Storage, including details on pricing and configuration, see <a href="https://azure.microsoft.com/en-us/services/storage/blobs/" target="_blank">Azure Blob Storage</a> (Microsoft article).

+It is recommended to setup a Container per Environment/Company for easier management and review.

+<i class="icon icon-info"></i> Important

+enable <a href="https://docs.microsoft.com/en-us/azure/storage/blobs/soft-delete-blob-overview" target="_blank">blob soft delete</a> for your Azure Blob Storage accounts, as this allows you to restore any documents or files that were deleted or overwritten by accident.

+<i class="icon icon-warning"></i> Caution

+It's crucial that Business Central has full read/write/delete access to the relevant blob container.
+For example, configuring access policies with time-based retention isn't supported, and neither are immutability and legal hold.